mathurshikhar/caffe-tensorflow/README.md

 ## Notes

+- This project is only supporting legacy versions of Python (eg-2.7), and it doesn't support Python 3.

 - Only the new Caffe model format is supported.
 If you have an old model, use the `upgrade_net_proto_text` and `upgrade_net_proto_binary` tools that ship with Caffe to upgrade them first.
 Also make sure you're using a fairly recent version of Caffe.

 - It appears that Caffe and TensorFlow cannot be concurrently invoked (CUDA conflicts - even with `set_mode_cpu`).
 This makes it a two-stage process: first extract the parameters with `convert.py`, then import it into TensorFlow.